MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 ### Grant enterprise policy permissions to access key vault

-Once the enterprise policy is created, the key vault admin grants the enterprise policy’s managed identity to access the encryption key.
+Once the enterprise policy is created, the key vault administrator grants the enterprise policy’s managed identity access to the encryption key.

 1. Sign into the [Azure portal](https://ms.portal.azure.com/) and go to the key vault.
 1. Select the key vault where the key was assigned to the enterprise policy.